clintpgeorge/cs-102/spring-2022/linux/README.md

 ### `grep`

-This command helps to search for a given word.
+Command `grep` helps to search for a given word.

 Usage: